MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Break.md

 ```

 In this example, the `break` statement exits the `for` loop when the `$i`
 variable equals 1.
-Even though the `for` statement evaluates to True until `$i`
+Even though the `for` statement evaluates to **True** until
-is greater than 10, PowerShell reaches the break statement the first time the
+`$i` is greater than 10, PowerShell reaches the break statement the first time
-`for` loop is run.
+the `for` loop is run.

-It is more common to use the `Break` statement in a loop where an inner
+It is more common to use the `break` statement in a loop where an inner
 condition must be met.
 Consider the following `foreach` statement example:

 ```powershell